 The project was founded by Andrew Shotland, who has been working in marketing since 1994.

 The main aim of a marketing specialist is to create content that would urge the client to perform a certain target action, for example, to buy a product or register on a website.
 The main trick is to do it subtly so that the reader does not feel any pressure.
+Since it’s not as easy as it might seem, you should read professional advice on marketing sites for content writers.

 There is a great variety of free materials on how to make content attract new clients.
 The authors also post research articles throwing light onto the current trends in various areas, conduct webinars, and even publish their own magazine for CCOs (Chief Content Officers).